Email & SMS marketing so good, it’s boring

 15. Overly frequent campaigns

-There isn’t a standard benchmark that can be applied to every email sent, and brands need to be closely attuned to their subscriber base to figure out the ideal frequency for their audience.
+There isn’t a standard benchmark that can be applied to every email sent, and you need to be closely attuned to their subscriber base to figure out the ideal frequency for their audience.

 16. Inconsistent sending patterns

-If a brand is typically sending to 10,000 subscribers and suddenly starts sending to 200,000, this spike will trigger spam folders (because email clients consider spikes as unexpected behavior and spam attack).
+If you typically send to 10,000 subscribers and suddenly start sending to 200,000, this spike will trigger spam folders (because email clients consider spikes as unexpected behavior and spam attacks).

-Brands need to work on sender reputation warming before sending out emails to a large user base.
-This involves starting out with a small user base and gradually increasing the number of subscribers.
+Work on your sender reputation warming before sending out emails to a large user base.
+This involves starting with a small user base and gradually increasing the number of subscribers.

 17. Poorly maintained email lists

 Your email lists need to be maintained and cleaned regularly.
-If you don’t do so, you end up sending emails to audiences who don’t want to receive your emails, and they’re likely to ignore you and they might even mark your emails as spam or delete them.
+If you don’t do so, you end up sending emails to audiences who don’t want to receive your emails, and they’re likely to ignore you.
+They might even mark your emails as spam or delete them.

 18. Anti-spam law and regulations compliance

-Another aspect brands often overlook is regulatory anti-spam laws, such as the CAN-SPAM Act or the GDPR (General Data Protection Regulation).
-Under the CAN-SPAM act, misleading subscribers with your domain and sender name is illegal.
-So, too, is failing email authentication processes due to phishing and spoofing.
+Another aspect you might often overlook is regulatory anti-spam laws, such as the CAN-SPAM Act or the GDPR (General Data Protection Regulation).
+Under the CAN-SPAM Act, misleading subscribers with your domain and sender name is illegal.
+So, too, email authentication processes are failing due to phishing and spoofing.

 How to prevent email from going to spam

-Now that you know some of the reasons why emails go to spam, you can start adjusting your own practices to maximize deliverability and make sure any message will actually make it to the inbox.
-This section will cover some of the best places to start if you’re looking for ways to stop emails from going to spam.
+Now that you know why some emails go to spam, you can start adjusting your own practices to maximize deliverability and make sure any message will make it to the inbox.
+This section will cover some of the best places to start if you’re looking for ways to stop emails from going to spam:

 Sending too much, too little, and too generic content are three of the top factors leading to unsubscribes and poor deliverability.
-Unfortunately, every subscriber has their unique preferences, so improving deliverability isn’t as simple as finding the ‘right’ frequency.
+Unfortunately, every subscriber has unique preferences, so improving deliverability isn’t as simple as finding the right frequency.

 Instead, you should consider giving readers more control over their own subscriptions.
 You can implement this by adding some options to your signup form, allowing your new subscribers to choose the products they are most interested in.